lethain/staff-eng/src/markdown/stories/damian-schenkelman.md

 Whenever that happens I typically propose the names of people that I believe would benefit from that opportunity, explain why I think they would be good at it, and, if helpful, offer to mentor them in case there are any perceived skill gaps.

-**_You first got the title Principal Engineer at Auth0.
-Were you hired as a Principal Engineer?
+**_You first got the title Principal engineer at Auth0.
+Were you hired as a Principal engineer?
 If not, what was the process of getting promoted to Principal?_**

 My story here is a particular one.
 I started at Auth0 in May 2014 as the fifth engineer, ~tenth employee.
 There were no titles, no ladder, nothing like that.
 Around 2015, I started mentoring and doing 1:1s with a couple of new hires.
 Towards the end of 2015, I was working on my initiatives, and also leading others, helping with hiring, etc. Late 2015 [Matias Woloski](https://twitter.com/woloski), Auth0's CTO and co-founder, was looking for someone to lead Engineering teams and he asked me if I would be a Director of Engineering.